php-fig/fig-standards/proposed/psr-cache.md

-If the user doesn't provide a TTL value then the `Cache` MUST set a default value that is either configured by the user or, if not available, the maximum value allowed by the driver.
+If the user doesn't provide a TTL value then the `Cache` MUST set a default value that is either configured by the user or, if not available, the maximum value allowed by cache system.

 It will be the implementation job to define what values are considered valid or invalid for the specific storage but the user MUST be aware of the accepted